gkotian/gkotian.github.io/travels/_posts/2010-01-25-meeting-jana-after-ages.md

 had narrowed it down to just two phones.
 Something inexplicable happened between the time I was looking at the two boxes on the counter trying to decide which one to purchase and the time I walked out the door.
-Was it excellent salesmenship on the part of the employees of the store or was it plain stupidity on my part could be an interesting research topic I think.
+Was it excellent salesmanship on the part of the employees of the store or was it plain stupidity on my part could be an interesting research topic I think.
 But the upshot was that by the time I was walking out the door, I had burned a large hole in my pocket and had a sleek new Blackberry in my hands.
 It was a phone I tried hard